|

 True

-fragments), but Johnson and Hyde use formal Ciceronian periods.
+fragments!)
+Johnson and Hyde, however, use formal Ciceronian periods.
 The

 high and